 The problem was, I had these two thoughts buzzing through my head, like mosquitos you want to smack but can't quite see.

-I’d been rafting three times before.
+I’d been rafting exactly three times in my life.
 And each time, EVERY time, I had been the one to fall out.
 In my memory, falling out was annoying.
 Maybe cold.
 Startling.
 But it never felt like I was dancing with death under the river, the way Chuck made it sound.
-I couldn’t get that thought out of my head.
-I was going to go overboard like an idiot again, this time in front of my kids and husband, so I’d have to master all this safety stuff he was covering in two minutes like rapid-fire exchanges between sportscasters on ESPN.
+And yet history would surely repeat itself.
+I would go overboard again like an idiot, this time in front of my kids and husband, so I’d have to summon back all this safety stuff he was covering like a rapid-fire sportscaster on ESPN.
 I could barely remember my own name at this point, let alone remember what he said about how to get out from under the raft if you should happen to surface in an unfortunate location.

 The other thought I couldn’t ditch was on everyone’s mind, and Chuck wouldn’t let us forget it.
 We were dealing with record late-season snowfall, snow melt, and rain.
 The Arkansas River was twice as high as its normal, exhilarating self.
 The flow rate was pure insanity for us beginners at almost 2,200 cubic feet per second.
 That’s about 135,000 pounds of water pushing down on you every second.

 This was the moment when I had to man up.
-Be the Mom.
+Be the Mean Mom.
 Make that tough decision.
-I knew that our friends in the row ahead of me were all smiles and bravado, but they didn’t have to see my terrified cherubs.
-I felt like I had to put a stop to this ridiculous idea of rafting down rapids destined to resemble the churning sea in “Clash of the Titans.”
-We were doomed!
-Doomed, I say!
+I knew that our friends in the row ahead of me were all smiles and bravado, but they weren't staring at two terrified cherubs like I was.
+I had to put a stop to this ridiculous idea.
+We couldn't possibly go rafting into some “Clash of the Titans” hellscape.

 Fine.
 Alright then.